Summary Statistics in R

 Introduction to One-Way ANOVA

-The statistical test statistic associated with ANOVA is the F-test (also called F-ratio).
-In the Anova procedure, an observed F-value is computed and then compared with a critical F-value derived from the relevant F-distribution.
+The statistical test associated with ANOVA is the F-test (also called F-ratio).
+In the ANOVA procedure, an observed F-value is computed and then compared with a critical F-value derived from the relevant F-distribution.
 The F-value comes from a family of F-distribution defined by two numbers (the degrees of freedom).
-Note that the F-distribution cannot be negative as it is the ratio of variance and variances are always positive numbers.
+Note that the F-distribution cannot be negative as it is the ratio of variance, and variances are always positive numbers.

-To compute the F-value, the ratio of “the variance between groups”, and the “variance within groups” needs to be computed.
-The assumptions of ANOVA should also be checked before performing the ANOVA test.
+To compute the F-value, the ratio of “the variance between groups” and the “variance within groups” needs to be computed.
+The assumptions of ANOVA should also be checked before performing the test.
 We will learn how to perform One-Way ANOVA in R.

 One-Way ANOVA in R